miguelatplumbee/cucumber-as3/README.md

  ```

-and a Calculator written in Actionscript
+and a Calculator written in Actionscript:

  ```as3
 public class Calculator {